A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversion as a Mereological Framework

 \begin{definition} Let $P$ be a set.
 A partial order on $P$ is a binary relation $\leq$ with the following properties for all $a, b, c \in P$:

 Whenever $a\leq b$ we say that $a$ is \emph{less than or equal} to $b$.
 Two elements $a, b \in P$ are comparable when either $a\leq b$ or $b \leq a$, and incomparable otherwise.
-When $a\neq b$ and $a\leq b$, then we write $b>a$, and say that $a$ is \emph{greater than} $b$. \end{definition} The tuple $(P, \leq)$ is referred to as a partially ordered set, or poset, but we often just write $P$ when the ordering is clear from context.
+When $a\neq b$ and $a\leq b$, then we write $a < b$, and say that $a$ is \emph{less than} $b$, or $b$ is \emph{greater than} $a$. \end{definition} The tuple $(P, \leq)$ is referred to as a partially ordered set, or poset, but we often just write $P$ when the ordering is clear from context.
 Given a subset $S\subseteq P$, an element $b\in P$ is a lower bound for $S$ if $\forall s \in S: b\leq s$ (upper bounds are defined similarly).
 An interval $[a, b]$ on $P$ is a set $\{x: a \leq x \leq b\}$, and a poset is called locally finite if all such intervals are finite.

 One can impose extra structure on the poset to form special cases.
-For example, a poset in which every two elements are comparable is called a totally ordered set.
-An obvious example of this is the poset $(\mathbb{N}, \leq)$ of the natural numbers with their usual ordering.
+For example, a poset in which any two elements are comparable is called a totally ordered set, and a poset with a unique least (resp. largest) element is called a \textit{rooted} (resp. \textit{co-rooted}) poset.
 A poset $P$ in which every two elements $a, b \in P$ have a unique greatest lower bound $a \land b \in P$ and least upper bound $a \lor b$ is called a \emph{lattice}.

 Given a poset $(P, \leq)$, one can study how functions on the underlying set $P$ interact with the ordering.
 For example, a function $f: P \to \mathbb{R}$ is called \emph{monotone} if $a \leq b$ implies $f(a) \leq f(b)$.
-However, there is a particular rich theory of functions on \emph{intervals} on locally finite posets.
+However, there is a particular rich theory of functions on \emph{intervals} on locally finite posets, largely due to Rota \cite{Rota1964}.
 Functions on intervals exploit the full structure of the poset, and form an algebraic structure known as the incidence algebra, where the algebra's multiplication operation $*$ on two functions $f, g: P \times P \to \mathbb{R}$ is defined as the convolution of their values over the interval:

 Of particular interest are three elements of the incidence algebra: the \emph{delta function} $\delta_P$, \emph{zeta function} $\zeta_P$ and the \emph{Möbius function} $\mu$.

 \begin{definition}[Delta function] Let $(P, \leq)$ be a locally finite poset.
 Then the delta function $\delta_P: P \times P \to \mathbb{R}$ is defined as